trendyminds/guide/README.md

 * Only sections with entry URLs may be used as your **Guide** section.

 ## Thanks
-This is a fork of [Craft User Manual](https://github.com/hillholliday/Craft-User-Manual) by Hill Holliday.
+- **Code**: This is a fork of [Craft User Manual](https://github.com/hillholliday/Craft-User-Manual) by Hill Holliday.
 The primary changes here are requiring your "Guide" content type to have no front-end accessible URLs.
+- **Icon**: Map by Gregor Cresnar from the Noun Project